jonattan-infante/rfc-user-platzily/README.md

 ## Rationale and Alternatives

-> Why is this design the best in the space of possible designs?

-> What other designs have been considered and what is the rationale for not choosing them?

-> What is the impact of not doing this?
+### What is the impact of not doing this?

-Sin un sistema de usuarios, no seria posible manejar estadisticas, administrar las campañas y links.

-## Prior Art

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-> How other services / infrastructures in the same domain have solved this problem.

-> Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other organisations, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting whether they are brand new or if it is an adaptation from other services.
+Without a user system, it would not be possible to manage statistics, manage campaigns and links.

 ## Unresolved questions

-> What parts of the design do you expect to resolve through the RFC process before this gets merged?

-> What parts of the design do you expect to resolve through the implementation of this feature before stabilisation?

-> What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+###  What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-No resolvemos creación de campañas, autenticación de los usuarios.
+This RFC does not address campaign creation and user authentication.